MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-set-up-initial-item-costs.md

 ---
     title: How to Set Up Initial Item Costs
-    description: When you set up Finance and Operations, Business edition in your organization.
+    description: When you set up Business Central in your organization.

     services: project-madeira
     documentationcenter: ''